vsravanthi2024-alt/Neuro-Symbolic-Disease-Classification/README.md

 - Availability: Kaggle Repository
 - Link: https://www.kaggle.com/datasets/davidvictor297/electronic-medical-records-emr

+## Dataset Organization
+The dataset used in this study is a self-curated synthetic dataset designed to emulate clinical records.
+The data are organized into separate directories for input samples and corresponding labels to support reproducible experimentation. datasets/
+├── synthetic_emr/
+│   ├── text_records/
+│   └── labels/

 ## Code Information
 - Programming language: Python
 - Model types: Neural, symbolic, and hybrid architectures